pairshaped/curlingio-results/README.md

 ./prod.sh
 ```

-Deploy is simply pushing the updated prod.js and prod.min.js in master up to github.
+Then deploy by simply pushing the updated prod.js and prod.min.js in master up to github.

 ## Copyright and License